Last Updated on

 Additional features include:

 Pressable only offers hosting plans for WordPress, so you can assume that they’re experts in WordPress-specific hosting.
 Their hosting solutions are both secure and scalable, and they focus on performance optimization.
 Pressable websites load incredibly fast without needing any cache plugin.
 You can also scan your website for malware every night, and the advanced intrusion detection system offers high-level security.
 With the collaborator access feature, you can setup temporary access and then remove the access whenever you need, all without revealing sensitive information.
-One drawback of Pressable is that their customer support is lacking – they don’t have chat or phone support, and you’ll have to submit a ticket if you have an issue.
-They also don’t offer free website migration.
+UPDATE: Pressable DOES include 24/7 ticket support and Chat support for Starter plan and above.
+They also DO offer free website migration.

 SiteGround offers fast loading speeds and a knowledgeable support team, all for a very low price tag (pay for the annual plan in order to take advantage of the lowest cost available).
 They have an impressive mix of WordPress features that both beginners and professionals will love, including:

-If you want access to WordPress features and you don’t mind shelling out the money for an annual plan, SiteGround should be at the top of your list.
+If you want access to WordPress features and you don’t mind shelling out the money for an annual plan, SiteGround should be at the top of your list for WP hosting.

 It’s very possible that, despite the many quality alternatives on this list, WP Engine will still be the right choice for you and your website.
 If you’re a bigger business with room in your budget, and if security is a major concern, you may find that WP Engine is the best option .
 For smaller businesses and websites, there may be more bells and whistles in WP Engine than you’d use, which makes it a shame to pay for them all.
 In that case, don’t be afraid to go with one of the cheaper alternatives – while in many industries “inexpensive” means “low quality,” the same isn’t necessarily true in the world of website hosting.
 Also, if you’re able to wait a bit, many providers run mega promotions, which can lower the cost even more.